 MMFs have several features that, from the viewpoint of their investors, make them attractive for cash management and short-term investment.
-They generally aim to provide principal stability and offer liquidity on a daily basis, so that investors often consider MMF shares to be cashequivalent.
+They generally aim to provide principal stability and offer liquidity on a daily basis, so that investors often consider MMF shares to be cash-equivalent.
 In addition, MMFs pay yields in line with market rates - which are typically higher than bank deposit rates - by providing low-cost exposure to wholesale money market instruments for investors, including smaller investors who otherwise would not readily have access to these instruments.
 By holding a variety of instruments issued by different counterparties, MMFs also offer investors more diversified credit risk exposures than uninsured bank deposits or direct investment in money market instruments.

 MMFs are also an important source of short-term funding for a variety of institutions, businesses and governments, in a number of currencies.
 While the mix of borrowers (or issuers) varies by jurisdiction, the most significant borrowers globally are banks and governments.
 Non-bank financial firms, non-financial corporations and public non-sovereign entities are significant borrowers in some jurisdictions.
-Access to financing from MMFs is generally limited to entities that either have high credit quality or access to credit and liquidity enhancements for their obligations.
+Access to financing from MMFs is generally limited to entities that have high credit quality or access to credit and liquidity enhancements for their obligations.

 Banks are the largest recipients of funding from MMFs and account for more than half of the financing extended by MMFs in large jurisdictions other than the US.
 In China and Japan, MMFs have claims mainly against domestic banks, but MMFs in other jurisdictions mostly provide financing to foreign banks.
 In two of the three largest EU domiciles for MMFs, Ireland and Luxembourg, about 60% of aggregate MMF assets (\$744 billion) comprise a mix of dollar, sterling, and euro funding to banks from other countries, in part due to the fact that euro area borrowers obtain funding, including in foreign currency, from MMFs in these countries.
+This implies that MMFs are highly exposed to the banking sector as they invest in the paper issued by banks.

-A substantial share of internationally active banks' funding is denominated in foreign currencies.
-Even though MMFs' relative share of funding for those banks has declined in recent years, MMFs still represent an important source of CP, CDs and repo funding for them.
+A substantial share of internationally active banks' funding is denominated in foreign currencies.9 Even though MMFs' relative share of funding for those banks has declined in recent years, MMFs still represent an important source of CP, CDs and repo funding for them.
 In the US, and in the EU for USD-denominated funds, MMFs provide wholesale dollar funding for banks headquartered outside the US that do not have access to insured retail dollar deposits.
-However, as illustrated by the financial crisis in 2008, the European sovereign crisis of 2011-2012, and the COVID-19 crisis in March 2020, US dollar funding sourced from MMFs can be unreliable during times of stress.
-The similarity of the portfolios and vulnerabilities of these USD-denominated MMFs suggests some benefit in developing convergent approaches across jurisdictions to address these vulnerabilities.
+However, as illustrated by the financial crisis in 2008, the European sovereign crisis of 2011-2012, and the COVID-19 crisis in March 2020, US dollar funding sourced from MMFs can be unreliable during times of stress.10 The similarity of the portfolios and vulnerabilities of these USD-denominated MMFs suggests some benefit in developing convergent approaches across jurisdictions to address these vulnerabilities.